TALES FROM CROTON POINT

 Dr. Underhill carried on numerous agricultural experiments and at one point developed a yellowish green grape which came to be known as the Croton Grape.
 In spite of the high quality of the fruit and its valued flavor for wine it did not become a popular grape because the vine was difficult to grow except in a certain type of sandy soil.
 The fruit was first exhibited by Stephen Underhill, nephew of Dr. Richard, in 1868.

-Brick Yards
+The Brick Yards

 William A. Underhill confined his energies to the northern section of the Point where a village grew up around his brick yards.
-The brick yards started about 1830 and were among the thirty-four brick yards alongthe Hudson in the Town of Cortlandt in the eighteenth century.
+The brick yards started about 1830 and were among the thirty-four brick yards along the Hudson in the Town of Cortlandt in the eighteenth century.
 Joining him in his business was his brother-in-law, Richard Talcott, a machinist and later his son-in-law and Richard Walker who assumed responsibility for the transportation of the bricks.
+(Ed Note: Scroll down for more information on Richard Talcott.)
+Advertising for the bricks stressed "their fine edge and durable qualities" and "extra large brick for the Cube Trade - hard, smooth and strong - produced in the steam brick works at Croton Point on the Hudson."
+Many of the bricks were marked with the makers initials W.A.U.

 In the days when there was a village at Croton Point, access to the Point was over the hill along the north side of the Point.
 The bridge over the railroad was known to local residents as the Kissing Bridge.
-Most of the people living on the Point were associated with the brick industry; there was a store, a school, tavern, and other facilities for a small village.
+Most of the people living on the Point were associated with the brick industry; there was a store, a school, tavern, boarding house and other facilities for a small village.
 Maps of the area in 1880 show the existence of several streets, mostly in the area of the present parking lot.

 About 1900 the Underhill holdings on Croton Point passed into other hands.
 The supply of clay was exhausted.
 The Village no longer prospered.
 During World War I it appeared that the Point would become the site of enormous factories.
 Fortunately, it finally became the property of Westchester County and its development as a public recreation area began in 1924.